OliverHauck/FHEAstralCompatibility/README.md

 ## 🎉 Thank You!

-Thank you for checking out **Astral Compatibility**!
-We hope this project demonstrates the power of privacy-preserving computation and inspires new applications of FHE technology.
+Thank you for checking out the **Universal FHEVM SDK**!
+We hope this makes building confidential dApps easier and more accessible for everyone.

-**Happy Matching! 🌟✨**
+**Happy Building! 🚀✨**